Fredholm operators on abelian phase spaces: Introduction

 Let us now turn to the scope of the present work.
 Our setting is that of an \emph{abelian phase space}, by which we mean a locally compact abelian group $\Xi$ endowed with a multiplier $m$ that induces a certain symplectic self-duality of the group $\Xi$ with its Pontryagin dual $\widehat{\Xi}$.
 This setup is described more precisely in the main body of the text.
-The leading example of such a phase space is the situation where $G$ is an lca group, $\Xi = G \times \widehat{G}$ and $m((x, \xi), (y, \eta)) = \overline{\xi(y)}$.
-However, it has been shown that there are indeed other more exotic examples of groups that fall into this framework \cite{Prasad_Shapiro_Vemuri2010}.
-Within this setting of an abelian phase space, the results of Baggett and Kleppner \cite{Baggett_Kleppner1973} (extending the classical Stone-von Neumann theorem) show that there exists a unique irreducible projective representation of $\Xi$ with multiplier $m$.
-The spaces we consider are then exactly the $p$-Coorbit spaces of this representation.
+The leading example of such a phase space is the situation where $G$ is any locally compact abelian group, $\Xi = G \times \widehat{G}$ and $m((x, \xi), (y, \eta)) = \overline{\xi(y)}$.
+Nevertheless, it has been shown that there are indeed other more exotic examples of groups that fall into this framework \cite{Prasad_Shapiro_Vemuri2010}.
+Within this setting of an abelian phase space, the results of Baggett and Kleppner \cite{Baggett_Kleppner1973} (extending the classical Stone-von Neumann theorem) show that there exists a unique irreducible projective representation $U$ of $\Xi$ with multiplier $m$.
+The spaces we consider are then exactly the $p$-Coorbit spaces $\Co_p(U)$ of this representation.
 For simplicity, we restrict ourselves to the reflexive situation $1 < p < \infty$ in this paper.
 In the standard setting $\Xi = G \times \widehat{G}$, these Coorbit spaces precisely agree with the modulation spaces $M^p(G)$.
+In particular, we get $\Co_p(U) = L^2(G)$ for $p = 2$.